pinsondg/DefectDetect/README.md

 No known bugs as of now.

 ### Minor Bugs
-1. When swiping a list item, every i + 7 th item also swipes but hitting the delete button only deletes the item for that button.
-2. Camera framerate is slow on older phones.
+1. Camera framerate is slow on older phones.

 # Contact Us
 Daniel Pinson - pinsondg@dukes.jmu.edu